saoudh/Software-Analysis-with-Deep-Learning/README.md

 ![results](https://github.com/saoudh/Software-Analysis-with-Deep-Learning/blob/master/result.png)

 ## 4 Possible further improvements
-Methods which could further improve the performance is the additional usage of ngram probability estimation and to take the joint prediction of it and RNN, like adapted in the recommended paper for this course.
+Methods which could further improve the performance is the additional usage of ngram probability estimation and to take the joint prediction of it and RNN, as adapted in the paper of	Veselin Raychev mentioned above.
 A bad performance for ngram estimation would have bad impact on the total performance.
 The same is true for using CBOW probability estimation additionally to the Feed Forward Neural Network prediction of the hole size.
 Word Embeddings could also lead to a performance increase.
 An appropriate Word Embedding could improve the performance.
 There is a Python Word Embedding available, but no Javascript, which could still lead to higher performance